MikeG621/Platform/Readme.txt

  -- (BaseMessage) Message length increased to 64 from 63
  -- (BaseStrings) FormationMine added, ShipClass and ObjectType updated -- (*.Order) SafeString implementated
- -- (*.Trigger) SafeString implementated
+ -- (*.Strings) Ability to reset CraftType and CraftAbbrv to defaults -- (*.Trigger) SafeString implementated
  -- (*.Trigger) ToString() now prevents "of of"
  -- (*.Mission) Better Save backup